moldyn/dcTMD/README.md

 - Multitude of [publications](https://www.moldyn.uni-freiburg.de/publications.html) with dcTMD

 ## Implemented Key Functionalities
-- Estimation of free energy profiles and friction factors along the unbinding coordinate of ligands as decribed by [Wolf and Stock 2018](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).
+- Estimation of free energy profiles and friction factors along the unbinding coordinate of ligands as described by [Wolf and Stock 2018](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).
-- Analysis of separate unbinding pathways as decribed by [Wolf et al. 2022](https://arxiv.org/abs/2212.07154).
+- Analysis of separate unbinding pathways as described by [Wolf et al. 2022](https://arxiv.org/abs/2212.07154).

 ## Installation
 The package will be available on pipy and conda.
 Until then, install it via: